Do I need a permit?

 How long can I keep the skip for?

-Generally speaking, we provide you with a skip for 2 weeks.
+Generally speaking, we provide you with a skip for up to 2 weeks.
+When you want your skip removed please contact us to arrange collection.
 If you think that you'll need it for longer, please get in touch to discuss this with our team.

 Please read this brief guide to permits and how it affects you.